AFoeee/random-image-timer-se-widget/README.md

-# RandomImageTimer
+# Random Image Timer
-This StreamElements custom widget can be used to further gamificate content (for example, every 20 minutes a new class focus etc).
+This StreamElements custom widget can be used to visualize some sorts of content gamification (for example, every 20 minutes a new class focus).

 Special thanks to [Laiyart](https://www.twitch.tv/laiyart) for the idea.

 ## Description of operation:
 The widget randomly picks images from an image pool at predetermined time intervals and displays them.
+It has also options to limit said randomness to a certain degree.

 ## Chat command types: